DidrikF/blockchain/README.md

 In order to demonstrate how corrupted blocks are discovered through validating the chain of “prevHash” values, which depend on each other, methods were added to the Blockchain class.
 These methods can add transactions to blocks which are already members of the blockchain and validate the blockchain by recalculating all hashes in the chain.
 The validation method is able to find discrepancies in the hash values and register the errors on the block they concern.
 These errors are then reported to the user via the GUI.

-The hashing algorithm used in this project is SHA256, this was chosen because it a hashing algorithm used in the Bitcoin network.
+The hashing algorithm used in this project is SHA256, it was chosen because it is a hashing algorithm used in the Bitcoin network.
 It is also a more secure variant than its predecessor SHA-1.
 SHA256 is a cryptographically secure hashing algorithm, meaning that it is infeasible to compute the inverse of the hash and get back to the original value.

 ### Run webpack-dev-server to serve the application to your browser